supposedly/booksy/spec/d+ds.md

          This role CAN view & generate reports.
          This role CAN return items.
       Default values: [111111] for Admin, [0110111] for Organizer, [000000] for Subscriber.
-   >>The "maxes" packed big-integer field is as follows.
+   >>The "limits" packed big-integer field is as follows.
      NOTE that a value of 255, binary [11111111], in any one byte field is interpreted as *infinity* -- i.e. no limit -- and a value of 254 is 'null', telling the backend to look one level up for the proper values.
      NOTE also that the values are 'flipped' due to little-endianness.
-     NOTE lastly that all maxes can be additionally customized per-item 1st byte: CHECKOUT DURATION (WEEKS)
+     NOTE lastly that all limits can be additionally customized per-item 1st byte: CHECKOUT DURATION (WEEKS)
            The maximum amount of time this role may check out an item for.
            Can also customize per media category.